millerroberts180/movie-dialogue-sentiment-analysis/README.md

 # Do Genres Feel Different?
 Reproducible Movie-Dialogue Analysis

-This repository rebuilds the DATASCI 112 final project as six explicit stages and adds the robustness checks needed before the project is linked publicly.

 ## Research questions

 1. Do movie genres create distinct emotional arcs through dialogue?